daajoe/mccompetition.org/2021/mcw_program.md

 ---
 ---
-# Program of the Workshop on Model Counting (MCW-2021)
+# Program of the Workshop on Counting and Sampling 2021

 Registration is free. <br/>
 Please register with the SAT conference.<br/>